Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/data_pipeline/commercial/_index.md

 The Power BI report created for Contoso Hypermarket provides comprehensive insights and analytics on commercial data collected from various store locations.
 This report leverages the data ingested into the KQL Database, offering interactive visualizations and dashboards that help the leadership team monitor key performance indicators, track sales trends, and analyze inventory levels.
 By utilizing Power BI's robust data visualization capabilities, Contoso Hypermarket can make data-driven decisions, identify opportunities for improvement, and enhance overall business performance.
 The report is designed to be user-friendly, enabling stakeholders to explore the data and gain valuable insights with ease.
 Follow the steps below to location and view Power BI report created for Contoso Hypermarket.

-- In the Fabric workspace, locate Power BI report created and click on the KQL Database name to open database details view.
+- In the Fabric workspace, locate Power BI report created and click on the Power BI report name to open the report view.

   ![Screenshot showing locating Power BI report in the workspace](./img/hypermarket-fabric-open-powerbi-report.png)